Pocket/apollo-utils/README.md

 };
 ```

-& make sure the servier typeDefs points back to the schema.graphql file already update (in order to know about the ISOString type).
+& make sure the server typeDefs points back to the schema.graphql file already update (in order to know about the ISOString type).